-It’s important to reward yourself after completing a bigger task because if you’re constantly working you will burn out soon.
-So for example, if you have completed some bigger tasks you can reward yourself with your favorite food or go to the cinema.
-It depends on you… The reward shouldn’t be a huge thing.
+It’s important to reward yourself after completing a more significant task because if you’re continually working, you will burn out soon.
+So for example, if you have achieved some bigger tasks, you can reward yourself with your favorite food or go to the cinema.
+It depends on you.
+The reward shouldn’t be a huge thing.
 The secret is in the small things.

 Software recommendation: Trello

-I personally use Trello for my tasks and we are also keeping track of our tasks with my Virtual Assistant.
+I use Trello for my tasks, and we are also keeping track of our jobs with my Virtual Assistant.

-Trello is a great tool for visualizing your tasks and also great for collaborating tasks with comments, due dates, separate lists (like Not started, In progress or Completed).
+Trello is an excellent tool for visualizing your tasks and also great for collaborating tasks with comments, due dates, separate lists (like Not started, In progress or Completed).

 I urge you to check their website and the features.

 Cleaning your to-do list is almost as important as having one.
-If you spend some time with cleaning up the mess in your to-do list, you will feel relief and when you start your work tomorrow, you will even thank yourself that you have completed this important task.
-However, you have to be consistent and follow the steps above when adding new tasks to your list and also you should repeat cleaning every few weeks.
+If you spend some time with cleaning up the mess in your to-do list, you will feel relief, and when you start your work tomorrow, you will even thank yourself that you have completed this critical task.
+However, you have to be consistent and follow the steps above when adding new works to your list and also you should repeat cleaning every few weeks.